Competitive swimwear: Briefs

 Like underwear briefs, swim briefs feature a V-shape front and a solid back providing form-fitting coverage.
 They typically are worn below the lower waist.
 They are generally secured by thin banding at the upper thighs and either a drawstring around the waist or an elastic waistband.
-Swim briefs are most often made of a nylon and spandex (Lycra) composite, while some longer lasting suits are made from polyester and still others from other materials.
+Swim briefs are most often made of a nylon and spandex (Lycra) composite, while some longer-lasting suits are made from polyester and still others from other materials.
 Most swim briefs have a beige or white front lining made of a similar fabric.

 Drag suit

-A drag suit is a pair of baggy squarecut or brief-style trunks that competitive swimmers may wear over their normal suit to provide extra resistance ("drag") from the water.
+A drag suit is a pair of baggy square-cut or brief-style trunks that competitive swimmers may wear over their normal suit to provide extra resistance ("drag") from the water.
 This allows the swimmer to get more out of their training than they would without a drag suit.
 Drag suits are meant to be worn over a long period of time to wear in the material and possibly tear the fabric.
 The more worn-in, torn or ripped the drag suit, the more resistance it provides the swimmer.
 Since drag suits make swimming more difficult, swimmers do not wear drag suits in competition.
 Drag suits originated as older swimsuits at the end of their useful life that swimmers would then wear over another suit.

 Kneeskin

-A kneeskin is a type of competitive swimwear worn by both male and female athletes.
+A kneeskin is a type of competitive swimwear worn by female swimmers.
+It is no longer worn by male competitive swimmers due to the requirement that they keep their upper body uncovered.
 Kneeskins are normally made of technologically advanced lycra-based fabrics designed to hug the body tightly and provide increased speed and decreased drag resistance in the water.

-The kneeskin is similar in design to the full bodyskin absent the leggings beyond the knee.
-It also resembles a "shortie" style wetsuit only made of drag-reducing fabric instead of neoprene and commonly features a zippered back.
+The kneeskin is similar in design to the full bodyskin, but the kneeskin does not have leggings covering or beyond the knee.
+The kneeskin resembles a "shortie" style wetsuit only made of drag-reducing fabric instead of neoprene and commonly features a zippered back.
 Most competitive swimwear brands such as the Speedo LZR Racer line, Tyr Sport, Inc. and Arena Powerskin line produce suits of this type.
 As with most technologically advanced fabric swimwear, kneeskin suits are only commonly used at highly competitive levels of the swimming sport and are known to sell for prices in excess of US$200.

 Jammer

-A jammer is a style of swimsuit worn by male swimmers, used mainly in competition to obtain speed advantages.
+A jammer, also called a swim jammer, is a style of swimsuit worn by male swimmers, used mainly in competition to obtain speed advantages.
 They are generally made of nylon and lycra/spandex material, but may be made of polyester, and have a form fitting design to reduce water resistance.
 The materials usually dry fairly quickly.
 They provide moderate coverage from the mid-waist to the area above the knee, somewhat resembling cycling shorts or compression shorts worn by many athletes.
 They provide greater leg coverage than swim briefs and square leg suits, although they also have slightly more water resistance.